-Woman fights to save unique library behind west Houston backyard
+Woman fights to save 'little free library' behind west Houston backyard

 Commissioner Steve Radak said the city decided Zamora could keep the library, as long as she maintains it.

-Radak said she just has to make sure she continues to mow the area, which she says she does, and that a part of the library along a drainage area must be clear.
+Radak said Zamora just has to make sure she continues to mow the area, which she says she does, and that a part of the library along a drainage area must be clear.

+Within hours of @KPRC2 contacting the county, Commissioner Steve Radack called me saying that after reviewing the situation, they were going to let this woman keep the library, as long as she maintains it.
+He called her after.
+Her reaction below--https://t.co/ZS2VyKKlMe pic.twitter.com/rAnbehzxyn — KPRC2 Rose-Ann Aragon (@KPRC2RoseAnn) May 9, 2018

+"Oh I was ecstatic and am so grateful and appreciate that we were able to get the word out," Zamora said.
+"I have no doubt that helped.
+All of this I could have had in my backyard, but I wanted to share it with the community."

 Copyright 2018 by KPRC Click2Houston - All rights reserved.